libra/website/docs/move-overview.md

 }
 ```

 Alice can create an earmarked coin for Bob by creating a transaction script that invokes `create` on Bob's address *a* and a `LibraCoin.T` that she owns.
-Once *a* has been created, Bob can claim the coin by sending a transaction from *a* that invokes `claim_for_recipient`, passes the result to `unwrap`, and stores the returned `LibraCoin` wherever he wishes.
+Once *a* has been created, Bob can claim the coin by sending a transaction from *a*.
+This invokes `claim_for_recipient`, passes the result to `unwrap`, and stores the returned `LibraCoin` wherever he wishes.
 If Bob takes too long to create an account under *a* and Alice wants to reclaim her funds, she can do so by using `claim_for_creator` followed by `unwrap`.

 The observant reader may have noticed that the code in this module is agnostic to the internal structure of `LibraCoin.T`.
 It could just as easily be written using generic programming (e.g., `resource T<AnyResource: R> { coin: AnyResource, ... }`).
 We are currently working on adding support for exactly this sort of parametric polymorphism to Move.